Understanding government support schemes for businesses during COVID-19

 Labelled by some as a ‘coronavirus budget’ Sunak announced a raft of measures to help stabilise the economy by offering companies various lifelines as they battled against the escalating situation.
 These included help with emergency funding as well as business rates relief for small companies.

 Following on just days from the budget, Rishi Sunak was once again back in the spotlight detailing further measures to help beleaguered businesses and since that point, he has introduced new measures and extended existing initiatives as the situation continues to develop.

-- Coronavirus Job Retention Scheme – The government have pledged to step in and help pay peoples wages via the Coronavirus Job Retention Scheme.
-This will be available to all companies of all sizes and will take the form of a non-repayable grant which will cover 80% of the wages of people who are not working up to £2,500 a month.
+- Coronavirus Job Retention Scheme – The government pledged to step in and help pay peoples wages via the Coronavirus Job Retention Scheme.
+This will be available to all companies of all sizes and will cover 80% of the wages of people who are not working up to £2,500 a month.
 Employers can top up this amount if they choose.
 The hope is that this will allow a company which has been forced to close, or which is otherwise experiencing financial distress, to retain their staff rather than laying them off.
-Claims can be backdated from 1st March 2020 and were made available for an initial three month period, although employers will be expected to make a financial contribution to these payments from the end of July.
-The scheme has now been extended until the end of April 2021.
+The scheme has been extended multiple times and is currently expected to end in September 2021.
+Employers will be expected to contribute 10% of furloughed staff's wages from July, increasing to 20% in August and September.